e-harrell/TSU/README.md

-# Examining data from Tennessee State University to predict winning football games
+# Predicting a Win: Examining data from Tennessee State University to predict winning football games